NguyenDung0101/E-commerce-UEH/README.md

-# 📱 Responsive Design in E-commerce UEH Project
+# 🛍️ E-commerce UEH

-This repository contains a fully functional e-commerce website built for UEH.
-This section of the project README focuses on the **responsive design** implementation — ensuring optimal user experience across various screen sizes (desktop, tablet, mobile).

----
+An online shopping platform for University of Economics Ho Chi Minh City (UEH)

 ## 🌐 Technologies Used for Responsiveness